-The preparation of Southwestern's annual security report is an on-going process.
-Statistics are compiled in accordance with the Uniform Crime Reporting System of the Department of Justice and Federal Bureau of Investigation.
-Statistics for the annual crime report are based upon data provided by Campus Security and LAPD.
+The preparation of Southwestern's annual security report is an ongoing process.
+Statistics are compiled in accordance with the Uniform Crime Reporting System of the Department of Justice and the Federal Bureau of Investigation.
+The annual crime report statistics are based on Campus Security and LAPD data.
 To comply with the Clery Act, Southwestern collects relevant online crime statistics from LAPD for locations that are contiguous to or adjacent to the property of Southwestern.

-The full text of this report can be viewed on the Campus and Security page on the portal.
-Each year an email notification is sent to all faculty, staff, and enrolled students that includes the link to access this report.
+The full text of this report can be viewed on the Campus and Security page of the Portal.
+Each year, an email notification is sent to all faculty, staff, and enrolled students, including the link to access this report.
 Copies of this report may also be obtained at the Administrative Services Office.